History of UMAPS

 Rev Jay Bissett M Div.
 Co-Chair.
 Jay is a native of Pennsylvania but has lived most of his life in North Carolina.
 He has served churches in both the North Carolina and Western North Carolina Conferences since 1995, and was ordained an Elder in 2008.
 Currently, Jay serves Maylo UMC in Gastonia.
 Jay is married to Monica, who retired in 2016 with over 35 years of service as a teacher in NC Public Schools.
 Jay and Monica have 3 daughters and 1 grandchild.

 Brian Heymans M Ed Co-Chair.
 Brian chairs the Board of Church and Society in the North Carolina Conference.
-He is a retired business consultant with extensive experience at the interface of business human resource needs and education delivery systems.
+He is a retired business consultant with extensive experience at the interface of business human resource needs, business requirements and education delivery systems.
 He has served on several education institution boards and his special interest is in congregational mobilization, getting UMC members to advocate for justice in every aspect of society.

 Wade Hampton, MA.
 Wade Hampton is a retired teacher and administrator with more than 30 years experience in North Carolina public and private schools.
 Wade has an MA in English from UNC-Chapel Hill as well as National Board Teacher Certification.
 He is a member of Main Street UMC Kernersville where he teaches adult Sunday School and serves on the Pre-School Board.
 Wade believes public schools and the rights of all children to a sound education are keys to responsible citizenship, solid economics, and a strong democracy.